Martin Lerner: Controversy and Involvement with Douglas Latchford

-In the 2000s and 2010s, Lerner became entangled in a significant art-world controversy related to the illicit trafficking of Cambodian artifacts.
-Latchford, a well-known dealer of Cambodian antiquities, was accused of trafficking looted artifacts, many of which were sold to prominent museums, including the MET.

-According to a report by The New York Times dated August 18, 2022, documents retrieved from Latchford’s computer, which was handed over to the Cambodian government by Latchford’s daughter after his death, revealed that Lerner had played a role in facilitating the sale of these looted artifacts.
-The documents showed that Lerner used his position as a former expert at the MET to help Latchford market Cambodian artifacts to collectors and institutions.
-In some instances, Lerner directly vouched for the authenticity and value of the artifacts, using language in letters that closely matched the phrasing Latchford had requested.
-The documents also revealed that Lerner and Latchford jointly owned at least one of these artifacts.
+In the 2000s and 2010s, Lerner was accused of trafficking looted artifacts, many of which were sold to prominent museums, including the MET.
+According to a report by The New York Times dated August 18, 2022, documents retrieved from Latchford’s computer, which was handed over to the Cambodian government by Latchford’s daughter after his death, "show that Lerner used his expertise and reputation as a former Met expert to help Latchford market items for sale.
+In letters drawn up for Latchford clients, Lerner vouched for the value and significance of artifacts, in one case using language that closely tracked with what Latchford had asked him to write.
+They also owned at least one artifact together."

 Legacy

 Martin Lerner’s career remains a subject of debate within the art world.
 While his contributions to the study and preservation of Indian and Southeast Asian art are significant, his involvement in the Cambodian art trafficking controversy has had a lasting impact on his legacy.
 The case surrounding Latchford’s illicit trade has prompted renewed scrutiny of museum practices, particularly regarding the acquisition of Asian antiquities in the latter half of the 20th century.

-Lerner’s actions have raised important questions about the ethical responsibilities of curators and museums when handling art objects with questionable provenance, and the controversy has highlighted the need for greater transparency and accountability in the art world.